 Flammable liquid and vapour.
 Harmful if swallowed.
 Harmful if inhaled.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
+Keep container tightly closed.
+Ground/bond container and receiving equipment.
+Use explosion-proof electrical/ventilating/lighting/ equipment.
+Use only non-sparking tools.
+Take precautionary measures against static discharge.
 Avoid breathing dust/fume/gas/mist/vapours/spray.
-Wear protective gloves and eye/face protection.
+Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+Wear protective gloves/protective clothing/eye protection/face protection.
+IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Rinse mouth.
+In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant